kklemon/mini-mask-git/README.md

     --trainer.accelerator=gpu --trainer.devices=1 --trainer.precision=16
 ```

-Logging to [W&B](https://wandb.ai/) can be enabled via adding the following line to the training command:
+Logging to [W&B](https://wandb.ai/) can be enabled by adding the following line to the training command:

 ```bash
 --config=config/loggers/wandb.yaml